LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/am-i-floating.md

 &nbsp;

-I hope for the dawn,
+Hope for the dawn,

-Of your tenderness
+For your tenderness.

+&nbsp;

-And I’m so numb,
+I’m so numb,

 I'm deranged.

-&nbsp;

 Am I the blaze?